textjia/cb/index.md

     <ul>
         {% for link in externalLinks.links %}
-            {% if "turkish" in data.externalLinks.categories %}
+            {% if "turkish" in link.categories %}
                 <li><a href="{{ link.url }}">{{ link.title }}</a></li>
             {% endif %}
         {% endfor %}